Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Abstract

 \section{Abstract}

-Chain-of-thought prompting (CoT) advances the reasoning abilities of large language models (LLMs) and achieves superior performance in arithmetic, commonsense, and symbolic reasoning tasks.
-However, most CoT studies rely on carefully designed human-annotated rational chains to prompt the language model, which poses challenges for real-world applications where labeled training data is available without human-annotated rational chains.
-This creates barriers to applications of CoT prompting to these general tasks.
-This paper proposes a new strategy, \textbf{{\ModelName}} (\textbf{Autom}atic Prompt \textbf{A}ugmen\textbf{t}ation and S\textbf{e}lection with \textbf{C}hain-\textbf{o}f-\textbf{T}hought), that can bypass human engineering of CoTs by automatically augmenting rational chains from a small labeled dataset, and then pruning low-quality chains to construct a candidate pool of machine-generated rationale chains based on the labels.
-Finally, it selects the optimal combination of several rationale chains from the pool for CoT prompting by employing a variance-reduced policy gradient strategy to estimate the significance of each example in a black-box language model. {\ModelName} enables a quick adaptation of the CoT technique to different tasks.
-Experimental results demonstrate the effectiveness of our method, where state-of-the-art results are achieved on arithmetic reasoning (+2.7\%), commonsense reasoning (+3.4\%), symbolic reasoning (+3.2\%), and non-reasoning tasks (+2.5\%).\footnote{Our code will be available at \url{https://github.com/shizhediao/automate-cot}.}
+Chain-of-thought (CoT) advances the reasoning abilities of large language models (LLMs) and achieves superior performance in complex reasoning tasks.
+However, most CoT studies rely on carefully designed human-annotated rational chains to prompt LLMs, posing challenges for real-world applications where labeled data is available without rational chains.
+This paper proposes a new strategy, \textbf{{\ModelName}} (\textbf{Autom}atic Prompt \textbf{A}ugmen\textbf{t}ation and S\textbf{e}lection with \textbf{C}hain-\textbf{o}f-\textbf{T}hought), that can bypass human engineering of CoT by automatically augmenting rational chains from a small labeled dataset, and then pruning low-quality chains to construct a candidate pool of machine-generated rationale chains based on the labels.
+Finally, it selects the optimal combination of several rationale chains from the pool for CoT prompting by employing a variance-reduced policy gradient strategy to estimate the significance of each example. {\ModelName} enables a quick adaptation of the CoT technique to different tasks.
+Experimental results demonstrate the effectiveness of our method, where competitive results are achieved on arithmetic reasoning (+2.7\%), commonsense reasoning (+3.4\%), symbolic reasoning (+3.2\%), and non-reasoning tasks (+2.5\%).\footnote{The code is available at \url{https://github.com/SHUMKASHUN/Automate-CoT}.}